isabella232/Hashicorp-Vault-SSO/README.md

 ### Create OIDC Client Application

-Populate the configuration page with the following details.
+Populate the configuration page with the following details in ForgeRock Access Management.
 * Navigate to Applications -> OAuth 2.0 -> clients
 * Click `add client`
 * `Client ID`: Client ID to use with vault OIDC in next step.